 How the Scam Works

 The current batch of phishing scams is focused on stealing your Google login and password.
 Here’s how it works:

-- A hacker gains access to someone else’s Google username and password.
+- A hacker gains access to someone else’s username and password.

 - The hacker logs into the victim’s account and sends out a message to all of the victim’s contacts.
 The message says something along the lines of “Important – Please open this document”.
-The message contains a link to a fake Google login page, asking for a username and password.
-This fake Google page may look exactly like the real one – so be careful.
-Look for the Google.com in the URL and look for the green lock in your browser.
+The message contains a link to a fake email login page, asking for a username and password.
+This fake page may look exactly like the real ones from Google, Microsoft, or other cloud systems – so be careful.
+Look for the real .com address in the URL and look for the green lock in your browser.
 Even still, the page could be fake, see below.

 - Some of the recipients are fooled into opening the links and providing their username and password.
 This information is not sent to Google, but rather goes straight to the hacker.

 - The hacker then repeats these steps with the new hacked accounts.

 The hacker is compiling a growing list of usernames/passwords.
 He can sell this list, or start using the accounts to buy things, log into bank accounts, gather information for identify theft, or any number of nefarious purposes.

 The most important thing you need to do is to be skeptical of all links in emails, even if they come from friends or contacts.
 As we often say – “Click Carefully”.
 Before clicking on a link, look carefully at the actual URL to see if it’s going to google.com (or wherever it purports to go).
 Better yet, avoid the link entirely and go directly to the destination site and log in from there.
 You can also copy and paste the link into URL checkers such as http://global.sitesafety.trendmicro.com/ or https://safeweb.norton.com/.
 Often the email’s content can be a tip-off as well – it may ask for a wire transfer or invoice payment, or have bad grammar.